Specials

 ltickle@bfacademy.org

 Teaching has always been a passion of Laura’s, and she loves being a member of the Ben Franklin Academy staff.
-Laura has taught for many years.
+Laura has taught for 15 years.
 She has taught fourth grade and currently is the K-5 Specials technology teacher.
 Technology is important to BFA and Laura is able to help effectively integrate technology into the hands of students at BFA.

 Laura received her Bachelor’s degree in 2009 in Elementary Education from Purdue University.
 She has her certification in Linguistically Diverse Education from the University of Colorado at Denver, as well as a Masters in Information and Learning Technologies from the University of Colorado at Denver.
 Laura also received an award for ‘Outstanding Student in the Program’ at the end of her Masters program course work.
 This ILT program not only allowed Laura to grow with her own personal education, but it helps bring many of the latest ideas and projects related to technology into the classrooms at BFA.